kvietmeier/ansible/README.md

 #
 Ansible Playbook Repo

-Working on a set of roles/tasks to bootstrap some basic server parameters to prep for overlaying apps..
+A set of roles/tasks to bootstrap some basic server parameters to prep for overlaying apps..

 The scratch directory has some snippets of code and a playbook to prep a node for runninng CBT.